ryanrudolfoba/SteamOS-microSD/README.md

 ## First Boot

 1. While the Steam Deck is powered off, ***plug out the USB C drive that contains the SteamOS Recovery image.***
-1. Press the VOLDOWN + POWER button until you hear a chime.
+1. Press the "VOLDOWN + POWER" button until you hear a chime.
 1. The boot menu will appear, select the microSD where SteamOS is installed and press A button (or enter on the keyboard).
 1. Wait until SteamOS loads.
-This will take about 1-2minutes depending on the speed of the sdcard.
+This will take about 1-2minutes depending on the speed of the microSD.
 1. Go through the Greetings - language, timezone and WiFi connection.
 1. SteamOS will continue with the installation.
-Wait until this is finished.

     > **Note**\
+    > The "Remain 1 second." while installing is just a joke.\
+    > I think that's calculated based on SSD, not microSD.\
+    > So please wait until the installation is finished.

-    > It may stock at "Starting Steam Deck update download". \
+1. It may stock at "Starting Steam Deck update download". \
    Wait at least about 3 minutes.\
-    If it's not progressing, shutdown the Steam Deck at the Steam menu, and then repeat the step 1-2.
+   If it's not progressing, *SHUTDOWN* the Steam Deck at the Steam menu, and then repeat the step 1-3.

-1. Once completed the Steam Deck will automatically reboot and launch the OS installed on the internal SSD (Windows or SteamOS).
-1. Power off the Steam Deck and then proceed to Post Install Instructions.
+1. It may stock at "Black screen with a VALVE logo" after shutdown and boot up.\
+   This is part of the installation process, and it should take times.\
+   Wait at least about 5 minutes.\
+   If the fan has stopped functioning and you stock here, ***try pressing buttons A or B several times*** and waiting for a few minutes.\
+   I'm not sure exactly why this issue occurs, but in my experience this works.

+1. After the update progress is complete, you will be asked to login.\
+   We're done!

 ## Verification